 Climate Zone Guidance on Vapour Control Performance and Category Recommended CSR Products (1) (Refer to Table 4.02) Warm humid, High humidity or Hot-dry (tropical, coastal, inland) climates (Zone 1, 2, 3) Where vapour flow is typically inward, such as where the building is airconditioned for cooling, the membrane should function as a vapour barrier.
 Vapour Barrier Class 1 or 2 or Vapour Permeable Class 3 or 4 Bradford Thermoseal Wall Wrap Bradford Thermoseal Wall Wrap XP Cemintel Rigid Air Climates with varying diurnal and seasonal temperature changes can affect the direction of the water vapour flow.
-In most cases a vapour permeable membrane outside the insulation is recommended to avoid creating a moisture trap, allowing drying in either direction.
-Barrier with a vapour barrier membrane Cemintel Rigid Air Barrier Bradford Enviroseal RW/CW/CW-IT Wall Wrap Hot-Dry or Warm Temperate (coastal & inland) climates (Zones 4, 5) These climates have varying diurnal and seasonal temperature changes that can affect the direction of the water vapour flow.
+In most cases a vapour permeable membrane outside the insulation is recommended to avoid creating a moisture trap, allowing drying in either direction. temperature changes can e direction of the water bw.
+In most cases a vapour e membrane outside the n is recommended to avoid a moisture trap, allowing either direction.
+Hot-Dry or Warm Temperate (coastal & inland) climates (Zones 4, 5) These climates have varying diurnal and seasonal temperature changes that can affect the direction of the water vapour flow.
 A vapour permeable membrane outside the insulation is required to avoid creating a moisture trap, allowing drying in either direction.
 Where a high level of thermal insulation is used, a high degree of permeability may be required.
 Vapour Permeable Class 3 or 4 Bradford Enviroseal RW/CW/CW-IT Wall Wrap Cemintel Rigid Air Barrier Mild or Cool Temperate, or Cold (alpine) climates (Zones 6, 7, 8) Where there is a strong tendency for outward migration of vapour and a high risk of condensation, vapour permeable membranes should be installed on the cold, external side of the insulation.)
-Vapour Permeable Class 4 Bradford Enviroseal RW/CW/CW-IT Wall Wrap Cemintel Rigid Air Barrier(2)
+Vapour Permeable Class 4 Bradford Enviroseal RW/CW/CW-IT Wall Wrap Cemintel Rigid Air Barrier (2)